+In outlining your complaint, keep to the facts and include a copy of any relevant documents (enrolment form, invoice, letters) which support your case.
 Pay particular attention to the school's terms and conditions, which you accepted when enrolling.
 Say what you have done to try to resolve the complaint directly with the school.

-When English UK receives your complaint, we will write to you to let you know that we have received it, and at the same time we will write to the school concerned to ask for a response within three weeks.
-We will reply to you based on this response and ask for a response from you within three weeks.
-Unless there are exceptional circumstances, we will close a complaint case if we do not receive a response from the complainant within three weeks.
+When English UK receives your complaint, we will write to you to let you know that we have received it, and at the same time we will write to the Principal of the school concerned to ask for a response within two weeks.
+We will reply to you in a letter based on this response.